Wednesday evening meetings (22/11/21)

-We will hold our Wednesday evening meeting on 6 October and then take a break at least while our study groups are underway.
+Our Wednesday evening meeting is taking a break while our study groups are underway.
+We will resume in the New Year if enough Friends are interested.
 In the meantime, we are invited to join London Friends Together on Tuesday evenings starting at 19.00 for worship and discussion.
 Contact us for the link.

 Study groups (3/10/21)